-I couldn't get hold of the terminal blocks used in the photos, which appear to be some kind of plastic (I assume PTFE) blocks, about 5mm thick, and have what looks like silver U-section contacts at about 5mm spacing.
+I couldn't get hold of the terminal blocks used in the photos of Emile's RTP3C, which appear to be some kind of plastic (I assume PTFE) blocks, about 5mm thick, and have what looks like silver U-section contacts at about 5mm spacing.
 There are ten of these with nine connections, six with six and two with three.
 I made my own using 15mm-wide strips of 5mm thick PTFE sheet, and drilled a row of 1mm holes along the top of each these for component leads and hookup wire.
 They are attached to the chassis plate with 3mm bolts, two for each terminal strip.

 The internal wiring within the circuit modules is partly with 0.9mm solid-core 99.99% silver wire, and partly with 0.4mm single-strand silver-plated copper wire with PTFE insulation from Farnell: this looks very similar to the blue wire on Emile's RTP3.
 Instead of the silver ribbon used in the latter for ground and HV connections, I used bare silver wire, insulated where appropriate with 1mm bore PTFE sleeving.

 Allen constantly points out that the circuit topology is more important than specific parts selection (above a certain minimum quality, of course), and the bones of the RTP3 and the basic design conception make a lot of sense to me.
-For this reason I am starting off with standard good quality parts in most locations, as these should give a high level baseline performance.
+For this reason I started off with standard good quality parts in most locations, as these should give a high level baseline performance.

 The larger capacitors in the RIAA network are 0.5% polystyrenes, which I found in a Maplin "lucky bag": these are grey square parts, which I've never seen elsewhere, and are marked "TGL" and "KS".
 I can't find any reference to this range on the Web (though Thorsten Loesch assured me that they are from the former East Germany), but the narrow tolerance does at least imply good quality, and they certainly look more businesslike than the standard aluminium foil Styroflex types.
 I managed to get close to the "3.18us" value with a 23n7 in parallel with a 1n0 axial polystyrene, while the other was made up with 40n2 and 34n4, again with an axial 390pF polystyrene to trim it to the required 75nF.
 The TGL parts are only rated to 25VDC, so I'm crossing my fingers and hoping that the differential architecture of Allen's circuit will keep the DC offset between the anodes well below this.
 Most of the rest of the capacitors are 630V Epcos radial metallised polypropylenes: most of these are a higher voltage rating than is necessary, but this shouldn't be a problem (apart from the large size), and this usually means more linear operation.